nathannlu/visualizer/README.md

 ### 1.1 Download the model
 **For Flux Dev**

 Download the Flux Dev repository into the /models folder.
-You can download the repository from Huggingface [here](https://huggingface.co/black-forest-labs/FLUX.1-dev).
+You can download the repository from Hugging Face [here](https://huggingface.co/black-forest-labs/FLUX.1-dev).
 You should have the following files in the /models folder:
 - /models/black-forest-labs/FLUX.1-dev/flux1-dev.safetensors
 - /models/black-forest-labs/FLUX.1-dev/ae.safetensors